 Uplifters’s mission is to enable migrant domestic workers in South-East Asia to transform their lives by unleashing the combined power of online education and peer support -and as such make migration successful.
 We offer a 3-week money management and personal growth online course and have a dynamic and supportive community on Facebook of more than 6.5K domestic workers.
 In the future we plan to develop new courses and especially vocational training.

 There are already great educational centres and non-profit organisations for domestic workers.
 Uplifters was created to fill a gap in the existing solutions.
-Its goal is to make education truly accessible at scale for underprivileged communities thanks to online tools and peer support.
+Our goal is to make education truly accessible at scale for underprivileged communities thanks to online tools and peer support.

-44% of the 3,700 domestic workers who registered on our Facebook Messenger chatbot since August 2018 don’t have an email address (you can register on Facebook with a phone) And for those who have one, we know from experience that a large majority of them have lost their passwords or don’t consult it on a regular basis.
+44% of the 3,700 domestic workers who registered on our Facebook Messenger chatbot since August 2018 don’t have an email address (you can register on Facebook with a phone).
+And for those who have one, we know from experience that a large majority of them have lost their passwords or don’t consult it on a regular basis.

-Many domestic workers do not have access to WiFi at their employers’ homes.
-(20% as per our last poll on our Facebook group Uplift Your Life of migrant domestic workers, May 17th-18th 2020, 193 respondents).
+Many domestic workers do not have access to WiFi at their employers’ homes (20% as per our last poll on our Facebook group Uplift Your Life of migrant domestic workers, May 17th-18th 2020, 193 respondents).
 Videos are therefore not suited, as they require higher broadband speed and width.
 They may also not use Google or other internet browsers often (27% of domestic workers in our Uplift Your Life Facebook group only use it sometimes, making them unlikely to find educational resources online except through social media, May 17th-18th 2020, 103 respondents).